One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 We will assume that for every cardinal there is a larger inaccessible cardinal.
 We will work in a monster model $K$ which for definiteness we take to be a saturated model of cardinality $\kappa$ for $\kappa$ an inaccessible cardinal.
 A small set is a set of cardinality smaller than $\kappa$.

 This monster model can be replaced by a $\kappa$-saturated strongly $\kappa$-homogeneous model, for sufficiently large $\kappa$ depending on the arguments used, so this assumption on inaccessible cardinals is unnecessary.
-In fact, for the arguments in the paper $\omega$-saturated is enough.
+In fact, for the arguments in the paper $\omega$-saturated is enough, as long as one is careful in the statements with the use of ``type-definable'' and ``small cardinality''.
+To avoid this straightforward but cumbersome bookkeeping we prefer to work with a monster model as described here.

 Definable means definable with parameters, type-definable means a small intersection of definable sets.
-If $A$ is a small set of parameters, $A$-definable means definable with parameters in $A$ and $A$-type-definable is a small intersection of $A$-definable sets.
+If $A$ is a small set of parameters, $A$-definable means definable with parameters in $A$ and $A$-type-definable is an (automatically small) intersection of $A$-definable sets.

-A set is $\lor$-definable if it is the small disjoint union of definable sets, and a map of $\lor$-definable sets is ind-definable if the restriction to a definable set has definable graph.
+An ind-definable set is a small directed colimit of definable sets with definable transition maps, and a map of ind-definable sets is ind-definable if the composition with a canonical map in the domain factors as a composition of a definable map with a canonical map in the target.
+Ind-definable sets appear in Proposition \ref{unicovell}, the only ones we need are countable disjoint unions of definable sets.